emarsden/dash-mpd-cli/README.md

 ## Similar tools

-Similar commandline tools that are able to download content from a DASH manifest
+Similar commandline tools that are able to download content from a DASH manifest:

 - youtube-dl and forks like yt-dlp are able to download content from a DASH manifest